antoniopenta/ml-project-structure/README.md

 In the folder pipeline_example, there is an dummy example of how to use Luigi pipeline for evaluating a KMeans algorithm.

+More info on the amazing framework Luigi ( or Gigino from friends in Naples) can be found here: https://github.com/spotify/luigi

 The main idea is to define the experiments using excel as follows: